rival104/java-crud-app/README.md

 - Added error handling for invalid input
 - Used Maven to create project.
 - Added `login` ability.
-- added login and user management using session and cookies.
+- added login and user management using `session` and cookies.
+- added `filter` to \home route